HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the new expression “ come undone.”
+I am happy to learn it’s better to say “ which car was the front of the train.”

 ★★★★★